3.16 Retention and Access Requirements for Records

 [ back to top ]

-- If any legal claim, negotiation, audit, or other action involving the records has started before the expiration of the 3-year period, the records must be retained until completion of the action and resolution of all issues which arise from it or until the end of the regular 3-year period, whichever is later.
+- If any litigation, claim, audit, or other action involving the records has started before the expiration of the 3-year period, the records must be retained until all issues involving the records have been resolved and final action taken.

 [ back to top ]